-The generator start/stop switch is located in the cabin beneath the AC/DC panel.
-This switch permits you to start and stop your optional generator from the cabin.
+The generator start/stop switch is located in the cabin at the bottom of the AC/DC panel.
+This switch permits you to start and stop your generator from the cabin.

 OUTRIGGERS

 The optional outriggers spread the fishing lines being trolled from your boat and decrease the chance of entanglement.